UBLDesigns/UBL-Ticketer/README.md

 - Ability to add your company logo to the ticketing system.
 - Built using Laravel 10.

 Functionality: Only admins can see all the settings and every ticket, customers can only see their tickets raised.
+Customers are the only ones who can create tickets.

 ## Screenshots